...

 The following are the different sections of this form:

-2. Section 2 – Is your contact information.
+2. Section 2 – This is your contact information.
 You need to fill this section out so you can receive notices from the court of any hearing dates.

 3. Section 3 – Separate property – If you owned anything prior to marriage, inherited, or received gifts you should fill this section out.